 Whether you are feeling a bit stuck in a rut at work and can see no good career progression opportunities ahead for you, or you know for sure that your job is going nowhere, should you consider signing up with a staffing agency to get a bit of a boost?

 The short answer — it depends.
 The good news is that staffing agencies today no longer specialize in low-skilled, temp work.
 They can connect you with truly amazing employers, and help find high-paid, full-time work.
-On the other hand, there are certain drawbacks to engaging with one too.
+On the other hand, there are certain drawbacks to getting a job through a staffing agency.

 But let’s talk one thing at a time and start with the basics.

 A staffing agency (also going by the name of recruiting or workforce firms/solutions) is an organization that match-makes candidates with the right employers.

 Today some 25,000 staffing and recruiting companies operate in the US, according to the stats from the American Staffing Association.
 Among them, 56% of companies specialize in temporary or contract staffing.

 - A temp agency can help you land a full-time contract/weekend job or part-time work.
 In fact, six in ten staffing employees get involved with such companies to fill in the gap between jobs or find a full-time position, per the American Staffing Association.
 So using a temp agency isn’t the best way to get a full-time job.

 - Specialized recruiting agencies, in turn, help job searchers find a new full-time job in their specific domain.
 For example, 40% of staffing employees get placed in higher-skilled positions in the Industrial, Professional-Managerial, Engineering, IT, Scientific, and Healthcare domains.